edneedham/cred/README.md

 ## What it is

-`cred` stores encrypted secrets locally and safely syncs them to CI/CD platforms on demand.
+`cred` stores encrypted secrets locally and safely pushes them to CI/CD platforms on demand.

 ⚠️ **Status: Early Preview (v0.1.0)**